tkeil69575/wifi-weather-station/web/readme.md

-#PHP Web Interface for Weather Station
+# PHP Web Interface for ESP8266 Weather Station

 PHP Script for Wifi Weather station that accepts posts from Arduino ESP8266, then saves the variables to an SQLite database and displays the